cenacrharsh/react-movie-app/README.md

 - React Hooks Used: `useState()` `useEffect()` `useRef()` `useCallback()`
 - Created Custom React Hooks
 - used `PropTypes`
-- Persistant state using Session Storage in Browser
+- Persistant state using **Session Storage** in Browser to improve Performance